-Many a times we at Exotel get a ton of questions coming across and asking what type of numbers can you give (provide) and our answer is:
+Many a times we at Exotel get a ton of questions coming across and asking what type of numbers are available in India and our answer is:

 1. Mobile Numbers

 4. Short & Long Code for SMS’s